 6. Do what it takes to create quality content.

 There isn’t a generation that won’t enjoy quality content.
 People will interact most with high-grade content — sharing, commenting, or clicking on links to learn more.
-The key is understanding what quality content is to your particular audience.
+Understanding what constitutes quality content for your specific audience is key to effective marketing.

 Generational factors will have a hand in what your audience deems quality.
-For example, while individuals in Generation Z will want compelling videos and in-depth blog posts, millennials look forward to user-generated content across various marketing channels.
+For example, while individuals in Generation Z might seek compelling videos and in-depth blog posts, millennials highly value user-generated content on brand channels.

 Whatever it is, you must create a full-fleshed strategy for creating high-quality content.
 This might entail hiring a content creation team comprising content writers, editors, videographers, photographers, and SEO specialists.

-Creating quality content also requires you to take your time.
+Creating content that values quality also necessitates that marketing teams take sufficient time to ensure high standards.
 Give yourself and/or your team as much time as you need for each piece of content.
 For instance, let’s say you’re creating a video.
 Factor in creating scripts, hiring actors, shooting the video, and editing it when making a timeline for completion.

 Publishing your content at the right time also makes a difference in reaching your intended audience.